 Abstract

 Survival is an important population process in fisheries stock assessment models and is typically treated as deterministic.
 Recently developed state-space assessment models, however, can estimate stochastic variations in survival.
 These survival deviations are generally treated as independent by age and year, despite our understanding that many population processes can be autocorrelated and that not accounting for autocorrelation in stock assessments can result in notable bias.
 Further, the survival deviations represent variability in some ambiguous combination of natural mortality (M), fishing mortality, and migration.
 We address these concerns, as well as the strong retrospective pattern found in the last assessment of Southern New England yellowtail flounder (Limanda ferruginea), by incorporating two-dimensional (2D, age and year) first-order autocorrelation in survival and M. We found that deviations were autocorrelated among both years (0.52 ± 0.10, 0.47 ± 0.21) and ages (0.34 ± 0.12, 0.39 ± 0.14) when estimated for survival or M, respectively.
-Models with the 2D AR(1) smoother on survival or M fitted the data better and reduced the retrospective pattern (lower AIC and Mohn’s ρ).
+Models with the 2D AR(1) smoother on survival or M fitted the data better and had reduced retrospective pattern (lower AIC and Mohn’s ρ).
 The best retrospective pattern was achieved by simultaneously including 2D AR(1) M deviations and independent survival deviations.
 Including an environmental effect on recruitment further improved the retrospective pattern but to a lesser degree.
 Lastly, the 2D AR(1) smoother altered estimates of spawning stock biomass (SSB) and fishing mortality by around 15% in model years and 30% in short-term projection years.
-We conclude that incorporating 2D autocorrelated variation in survival, M, or both could improve the assessment of Southern New England yellowtail flounder in terms of model fit and reliable prediction of SSB.
+We conclude that incorporating 2D autocorrelated variation in survival, M, or both could improve the assessment of Southern New England yellowtail flounder in terms of model fit and the accuracy of SSB projection.

 Keywords: state-space model; stock assessment; random effects; survival; natural mortality; autocorrelation; yellowtail flounder